Divya6859/real-estate-data-scraping/README.md

-# MagicBricks 1BHK Rental Listings Scraper
+# Real Estate Data Scraping

 Automated extraction of 1BHK rental property listings from **MagicBricks** using Python and BeautifulSoup.